hakimjazuli/atlaAS/README.md

 ```

 -   routes naming:
-    > -   you have to extends it from
+    > -   you have to extend it from
     >     > -   "_HtmlFirst\atlaAS\Router\\\_Routes;_"
     >     > -   "_HtmlFirst\atlaAS\Router\\\_RoutesWithMiddleware;_"